carbonplan/research/articles/forest-offsets-explainer/faq.md

   >
     preprint
   </Link> including the extended methods.
 To make this information more accessible,
-  however, we have developed this list of FAQs.
+  however, we have developed this FAQ.
 </Box>

 ## Does the paper’s “alternative common practice” estimates lead to lower precision relative to the approach taken by the Climate Action Reserve and the California Air Resources Board?